Competency Framework Theory

-This article offers a practical explanation of the Competency Framework.
-After reading, you’ll understand the basics of this powerful Human Resource Management tool.
+Competency Framework: this article offers a practical explanation of the Competency Framework.
+Next to what it is, this article also highlights the Competency Framework Structure and Diversity, the different competencies,how to use the Competency Framework and some Critique.
+After reading, you’ll understand the basics of this Human Resource Management tool.
+Enjoy reading!

 What is a Competency Framework?

 A Competency Framework is a model in which features, characteristics and work methods are defined for a certain position or organisation.
 The framework helps organisations coordinate their general business strategy and vision and the accompanying positions.

 As a result, recruiters can select and recruit employees more effectively.
 Besides for recruitment and selection purposes, the competency framework is often also used in career development, performance management and HR planning.

 Competencies are observable behaviours and encompass skills, knowledge, attributes and personality characteristics that should have a predictive value for the position to be carried out.

 Consequently, a competency framework provides clarity on the desired behaviours on various levels of the organisation.
 The competencies can be observed and will therefore often partly determine the function requirements, retention and development of personnel.

 The Competency Framework arose at the end of the twentieth century when the interest for change within the organisation and organisational effectiveness grew.

 American academic Richard Boyatzis wrote his book ‘The competent manager: a model for effective performance’ in 1982.
 The book became a bestseller and is currently still a widely accepted and frequently used source of many Human Resource strategies.